Dianthus ‘Damask Superb’ –

 – Growth: Evergreen perennial mound.

-– Beneficial for wildlife: Bees and butterflies are drawn to the flowers like magnets.
+– Beneficial for wildlife: Bees and also butterflies are drawn to the flowers like magnets.

 – Care: Very easy to grow, and little to no maintenance required.